bguijt/turingpi2/projects/talos/bgp/README.md

 * Closing connection
 ```

+BGP configuration is missing at this point.
-BGP can only do its job if the IP request is going through the router/gateway.
-One way to force this is to use a dedicated
+For BGP to do its job, it needs the IP request to go through the gateway.
+One way to force this is to use a dedicated VLAN just for the TuringPi2 board - this exposes
-VLAN just for the TuringPi2 board.
-This exposes a Virtual Gateway which we will configure as a BGP 'neighbor' enabling
-all our IP needs.
+a Virtual Gateway which we will configure as a BGP 'neighbor' enabling all our IP needs.

 I applied the following [CiliumBGPPeeringPolicy](https://docs.cilium.io/en/latest/network/bgp-control-plane/) resource:
 ```yaml